Mare Australe quadrangle: Dorsa Argentea Formation

 The Dorsa Argentea Formation (DAF) is thought to be a large system of eskers that were under an ancient ice cap in the south polar region of Mars.
 This large polar ice sheet is believed to have covered about 1.5 million square kilometers.
 That area is twice the area of the state of Texas.
 The ice sheet formed near the boundary of the Noachian-Hesperian era and receded in the early Hesperian era.
 A thick ice sheet was able to be formed more easily in the south polar region than in the North pole because the south pole is higher in altitude.
 There may have been much more water available in the Martian atmosphere when the ice sheet developed.

 This group of ridges extends from 270–100 E and 70–90 S, around the south pole of Mars.
 It sits under the Late Amazonian South Polar Layered Deposits (SPLD).
 The amount of these ridges is huge, one study studied seven different ridge systems which contained almost 4,000 ridges that had a total length 51,000 km.

 Most eskers are thought to be formed inside ice-walled tunnels by streams which flowed within and under glaciers.
 After the retaining ice walls melted away, stream deposits remained as long winding ridges.

 MARSIS radar data suggest that significant areas of layered, potentially ice-rich parts of the Dorsa Argentea Formation remain today.

-Ridges, believed to be eskers of the Dorsa Argentea Formation, as seen by Mars Global Surveyor wide angle MOC.
-White arrows point to the ridges.

 A team of researchers used an early Mars global climate model together with the University of Maine Ice Sheet Model to determine how the eskers formed.
 They concluded that to get enough a high enough temperature in the Martian atmosphere to form the ice sheet, a greenhouse gas in addition to a thicker carbon dioxide atmosphere was needed to warm the surface near the poles by at least 20 degrees C. Also, to produce the shape of the ice sheet, at least part of the Tharsis volcanoes needed to be present.